neerajpathak77/-bootcamp-react-native-chat/README.md

 2. Once you have created Project and app go to Authentication -> Turn on for anonymous user
 3. Go to Database -> Realtime Database -> Rules -> allow read /write like
 4. Go to file fire.js and search for firebaseConfig variable and change configurations
+5. Go to the chatList.js and uncomment createChannel menthod for adding a new chat (once dynamic user support will be there this methos should call to create a channel not from componentDidMount)

 #### How to distribute your build (.ipa / .akp files)
 1. Generate build (.ipa / .apk)